-No one loves the idea of having to medicate their cat at home, especially if you have an uncooperative kitty.
+No one likes the idea of having to medicate their cat at home, especially if you have an uncooperative kitty.
 Don’t be discouraged if you’re having a difficult time, though.
 With the right technique, it can be much easier!

 - Familiarize yourself with the directions for the medicine.
 Don’t be afraid to ask your vet or pharmacist if you have any questions.
 Note – If you try all of these steps, and you’re still having trouble, ask your vet if there is another form of the medicine you can give to your cat (i.e. liquid, pill, injection, or transdermal gel).

-- Prepare all of your supplies in advance so they’re ready when you get your cat (i.e. medication, syringe/piller, towel, reward).
+- Prepare all of your supplies in advance so they’re ready when you get your cat (i.e. medication, syringe/piller, towel, and reward).

 - Have a plan.